-(b) a body established by an Act of the Parliament of Victoria, any other of people which is held on a road.

-State or Territory of the Commonwealth, or the Commonwealth.
+(b) a body established by an Act of the Parliament of Victoria, any other State or Territory of the Commonwealth, or the Commonwealth.

-"Street Festival" means an organised recreational, cultural, commercial or social gathering adjacent roads that is held on a road.
+Street Festival means an organised recreational, cultural, commercial or social gathering of people which is held on a road.

-"Street Party" means an organised social gathering of people from one or several a limited period.
+Street Party means an organised social gathering of people from one or several adjacent roads that is held on a road.